Outbound-Process/.github/.github/ISSUE_TEMPLATE/Shipment_Channel_MavenCentral.md

 @Requestor: To be able to publish on [Maven Central](https://search.maven.org/), it is required to have a PPMS FOSS entry for your open source project.
-To get this entry, please use the [Open Source Tool](https://open-source.tools.sap.corp/) and enter the data of your open source project via "request new".
+To get this entry, please [ask GTLC to create it for you](https://itsm.services.sap/sp?id=sc_cat_item&sys_id=5050b27a1bbe9910b0a620a6bb4bcbfe&sysparm_category=f68b2abe1b3a9910b0a620a6bb4bcb9a&catalog_id=04ce6e71db12d910034ca8ebd396199e).
 In case there are any delays with the PPMS FOSS entry creation, please let us know here in this issue.
 We will reach out via e-mail to 'DL GTLC Compliance Enablement' for follow-ups.

 Once this has been done, please fill out below form: